w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 * Explain how including real people with disabilities can help better inform the decisions taken in iterative design processes.
 For example, mention complex interaction patterns, such as complex form fields or custom dialogs, and reinforce the idea that feedback on expected behaviors and interaction patterns will help take the best design decision.
 * Discuss the different levels of skills of people with disabilities when using an assistive technology or an adaptive strategy.
 Emphasize that some assistive technologies and adaptive strategies are difficult to learn.
 Explain that different people may need different timings to conduct the proposed activities.
 Present different strategies to include these differences.
 For example, setting up different time expectations depending on different levels of experience with the assistive technology and different levels of familiarity with the product.
 * Explain different testing methods that exist, such as testing with an assistive technology, testing a paper prototype, or testing an HTML template.
 Explain that each of these methods delivers different types of outputs.
-For example, testing a paper prototype is more likely to deliver results related to vision, and assistive technology testing is more likely to deliver results related to the compatibility of the product with assistive technology.
+For example, testing a paper prototype is more likely to deliver results related to visual aspects, and assistive technology testing is more likely to deliver results related to the compatibility of the product with assistive technology.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-[To be developed].
+{%- comment -%}

+* Practice &mdash; Give students an activity and ask them to provide different timings depending on the different levels of skills with adaptive strategies and assistive technologies that users have.
+Assess how students consider different timings depending on the participants' level of skills using assistive technologies and adaptive strategies.

+{%- endcomment -%}

 {% include excol.html type="end" %}